Sensitivity of jet quenching to the initial state in heavy-ion collisions: Formalism

+This is one of the main findings of our work.
+The rate at next-to-harmonic order therefore becomes in the soft limit

 where the effective jet transport parameter becomes $\hat q_{\rm eff}(t) = \hat q(t) (1 + 0.646/\ln \frac{Q^2(t)}{\mu_\ast^2} + \ldots) $ \footnote{It is worth pointing out that our results are slightly different from previous calculations of the IOE rate and spectrum, in particular \cite{Barata:2020sav}.
-The reason for the discrepancy is the incomplete subtraction of vacuum contributions, leading to an additional term $\propto \partial_s C(s,L)/C(s,L)$ in previous works, which does not appear when we fully subtract the vacuum contribution, as done in Eq.~\eqref{eq:med-rate}.}.
-The implicit equation for the matching scale can only be satisfied above some minimal energy which is compatible with the Bethe-Heitler scale, i.e. $\omega > 2\mu_\ast^4\rme/\hat q_0(t) \sim \omega_\text{ BH}(t)$.
-This implies that the IOE should be matched onto the soft limit of the ROE at ultra-soft energies.
+This is due to the missing subleading contribution, see comment below Eq.~\eqref{eq:gamma_IOE_1}. }.
+The implicit equation for the matching scale can only be satisfied above some minimal energy which is compatible with the Bethe-Heitler scale, i.e. $\omega > 2\mu_\ast^4\rme/\hat q_0(t)$.
+Note that the lower boundary can indeed be identified with the Bethe-Heitler energy $\omega_\text{ BH}(t) \sim \mu^4/\hat q_0(t)$.
+This implies that the IOE should be matched onto the soft limit of the ROE at appropriately soft energies.